newchuyalong/libgdx-learning/Starter-classes-&-configuration.md

 }
 ```

 First an [LwjglApplicationConfiguration](https://github.com/libgdx/libgdx/tree/master/backends/gdx-backend-lwjgl/src/com/badlogic/gdx/backends/lwjgl/LwjglApplicationConfiguration.java) is instantiated.
-This class lets one specify various configuration settings, such as the initial screen resolution, whether to use OpenGL ES 1.x or 2.0 and so on.
+This class lets one specify various configuration settings, such as the initial screen resolution, whether to use OpenGL ES 2.0 or 3.0 (Experimental) and so on.
 Refer to the Javadocs of this class for more information.

 Once the configuration object is set, an `LwjglApplication` is instantiated.
 The `MyGdxGame()` class is the ApplicationListener implementing the game logic.

 From there on a window is created and the ApplicationListener is invoked as described in [[The Life-Cycle]]
+# Desktop (LWJGL3) #
+To come...
 # Android #
 Android applications do not use a `main()` method as the entry-point, but instead require an Activity.
 Open the `MainActivity.java` class in the `my-gdx-game-android` project: